 Applications for scholarship for calendar year 2021 are now open.
 Applications are due by November 27, 2020 5:00 PM Mountain Time.Apply Online!

 Applicants must complete a two-page essay in addition to the application addressing your ability to work with the elderly emphasizing your (1) previous experience with geriatrics/gerontology; (2) leadership qualities including initiative, organizational skills, and ability to influence others; (3) your ability to meet people and your interest in working with the elderly; (4) your current or previous involvement in school, community, churches or other venues where you interact with the elderly; and (5) your plans for the future including specific involvement with geriatrics/gerontology, and working with the elderly.

 Awardees will be notified by telephone and mail contact.
-Awardees are expected to attend the 37th Annual Meeting of the Colorado Gerontological Society to receive the scholarship award.
-The Annual Meeting will be held on December 9, 2016 at 2:00 pm – 4:00 pm.
+Awardees may be expected to virtually attend the 41st Annual Meeting of the Colorado Gerontological Society to receive the scholarship award.
+The Annual Meeting will be held on December 10, 2020 at 1:00 pm – 2:30 pm.